 Some links are affiliate links.
 For more about affiliate links, see my disclosure policy.

-This is adapted from a newsletter by this author, previously published at www.HSLDA.org.
+Some content is adapted from a newsletter by this author, previously published at www.HSLDA.org.